micah7-clemson/consumer_pyramids_manager/README.md

     File Size: Size of output chunks
     Random Seed: Value to set for random sampling

 The sampled data will be output to a folder `sampled_pyramids_YYYYMMDD_HHMM` containing the output chunks and a log file which details the sampling parameters.

-**NOTE:** Selecting large date ranges or many variables will result in significantly slower speeds.
-Merging on all data is not advised.
+Note that selecting large date ranges or many variables will result in significantly slower speeds. **Merging on all data is not advised.**
     <br/><br/>
 ### Variable Explorer
 Allows the researcher to both view and select the desired variables from the available pyramids.
-Variables can also be selected outside the program by creating a manual variable selection outside the program based on the `pyramid_variables.yaml` in the repo.
+Variables can also be selected outside the program by creating a manual variable selection based on the `pyramid_variables.yaml` in the repo.
 <br/><br/>
 ### Configuration
 This menu shows the current configuration of the data and the last configuration.
-The `reinitialization` option is used to rebase the program if new pyramids data is added to the data directory.
+The `reinitialization` option is used to rebase the program if new pyramids are added to the data directory.
 The button will be disabled until the appropriate data directory is input.
 <br/><br/>